In This Article

 You did it.
 You got engaged.
 You’re getting married.
-Congratulations.
-You’ve chosen a location and a date and have determined who you want to invite.
-Now you’ve got to figure out the best way to invite them–which means coming up with the right wedding invite wording.
+You’ve chosen a location and a date and decided who will be invited.
+Now you’ve got to figure out the best way to invite them—which means coming up with the right wedding invite wording.
 Here, you have absolutely no idea where to start (impatient grooms can skip straight to our 10 templates).

 Fear not.
-As you may have already discovered, most things wedding-related involve traditions and time-tested templates borne out of an attention to detail, proper etiquette, and an eye towards impressing your guests with your fonts choices.
+As you have already discovered, most things wedding-related involve time-tested traditions and templates borne out of an attention to detail and proper etiquette (and the need to impress your guests with your font choices).
 Whether you want to follow one of those templates or break the mold—as a testament to your spirit as a couple, of course—is entirely up to you.
 The basic information you need to convey is below (and there’s an explanatory section for each farther down in the article):

 Who: Who is extending this invitation?